GuySK/DDP/README.md

 1. setwd("/your_path_to_bmi/bmi/..")    # position yourself on bmi's parent directory
 2. library(shiny)                       # load Shiny
 3. runApp("bmi", launch.browser=1)      # run application on default browser

+#### Documentation

+A Slidify presentation deck can be accessed online [here](http://guysk.github.io/DDP-Shiny-Deck/).
+It describes the application's purpose and functionality and local deployment details.